Improvements on Galston Road, Hornsby Heights to Galston

 These measures have helped to substantially lower the number of overlength heavy vehicles and buses using the corridor to avoid Pennant Hills Road.

 Additional improvements are being implemented for both sides of Galston Gorge.
 This will build on previous work to improve the road for motorists and the community.

 - Improving and supplementing the existing infrastructure at both ends of Galston Gorge by installing a camera based detection system

-- Providing safe turning options on the eastern side of the Gorge, between Ryan Trail and Evans Road
+- Providing a safe U-turn bay on the eastern side of the Gorge, between Ryan Trail and Evans Road

 - Slope and drain improvements on Galston Road between Calderwood Road and Berowra Creek

 - Safety improvements at the bend of Galston Road, starting 150 metres west of Montview Parade.

 - Minimise the number of overlength heavy vehicles and buses entering the Gorge and getting stuck

 - Improve safe turning options for overlength vehicles